 Distance: 21 miles out and back

-Elevation gain: 1680 ft
+Elevation gain: 2280 ft (RWGPS)

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

-At road’s end, you’re in the heart of the Paso Robles wine country, all of which is very good riding.
-Wherever you ride, make sure you come back to this spot, because you must not miss the Peachy Canyon Rd. descent, which is one of the best descents in our list.
-It’s a perfect slalom course—the road surface is glass, the contour is constantly varied and interesting, the pitch is just steep enough so you can rip it without much braking, and the sight lines are excellent so oncoming cars don’t catch you out.
+At road’s end, you’ve got good riding in either direction (see Adding Miles), but wherever else you ride, make sure you come back to this spot, because you must not miss the Peachy Canyon Rd. descent, which is one of the best descents in Bestrides.
+In places it’s a perfect slalom course—the road surface is glass, the contour is constantly varied and interesting, the pitch is just steep enough so you can rip it without much braking, every curve is sweetly banked, and the sight lines are excellent so oncoming cars don’t catch you out.

 Adding miles: From the west end of Peachy Canyon Rd. you’re a short ride up Vineyard Dr. from our Adelaida Rd./Chimney Rock Road ride.
 Also near you are Willow Creek Rd. (which Tammy below says has just been repaved—3/21), Vineyard Drive to your R (busiest road in the area and best ridden downhill), and Jack Creek Rd.
 Nacimiento Lake Drive is a big, busy road, only suitable as a connector to something better.

 If you hate out-and-backs and you’re set up for dirt, you can loop Peachy by riding it one way, then returning via Kiler Canyon Rd, which intersects PCR near PCR’s west end and returns to Paso via some nice canyon scenery.
 It’s all gravel for its western two-thirds.
 Of course I would never give up the PCR descent, so I’d only do this riding up Kiler, down Peachy.
 An even bigger loop including Peachy is laid out by Tammy in her comment below.